Nice night, better morning, Amaya stands still long enough to let me ogle her thoroughly, then we kiss, I do free roaming hands for a bit.

 Dark Coat tries for Darth Vader, “Do not interfere, you cannot….”

-That’s as much as he’s able to verbalize, Nikko shoots four stiff fingers into his throat, I kick chunk the chest and keep coming.
+That’s as much as he’s able to verbalize, Nikko shoots four stiff fingers into his throat, I kick the Chunk with the watch cap in the chest and keep coming.
 He staggers back, I feel an energy, like a kick.
 I’d taken a lot of kicks, if Chunk thinks that’s going to stop me, he hasn’t done his homework.
 He looks confused when I fail to collapse, doesn’t stop him though.
 I catch another to the jaw, snaps my head around.
 He’s good.
 I go mental, qi up, move towards him, block his energy with mine.
 We are irresistible force and immovable object.

 Dark Coat is the lead dog.
 Nikko is thrown to the concrete, he’d never touched her.
 She rolls, stands, takes another blow to the abdomen.
 Dark Coat is five feet away.
 He’s better, that’s bad.
 Unfortunately, he fails to understand that he’s just pissing her off.